Dream and reality

 - Do not resign: This confuses many graduates who are resigned when they realize that the job search is not running as expected.
 Often enough, intellectual and social scientists are even in the way of getting involved in the economy.
 Those who have chosen to study in the humanities are already faced with the difficult situation at an early stage.
 Again and again the students hear that the chances on the labor market are rather limited.
 Solutions are rarely shown.

 - Attention identity and legitimacy crisis!
-Not a few humanities scholars are thereby getting into a kind of identity and legitimacy crisis.
-After the first bad experiences in the working world, which show that it does not work so well with the "dream job", they are then frustrated and question their entire studies.
-Instead of actively working towards their goal, they remain confused in a sort of lethargy that slows them down beyond the end of their studies.
+Quite a few humanities scholars get into a kind of identity and legitimation crisis.
+After the first bad experiences in the world of work, which show that the “dream job” does not really work out, they are frustrated and question their entire studies.
+Instead of actively continuing to work towards their goal, they remain unsettled in a kind of lethargy that slows them down even after the end of their studies.

 - No exaggerated idealism: Or they develop highly idealistic, exaggerated ideas about the world of work and their own abilities.
 With their unrealistic demands on their job, they make life itself unnecessarily difficult.
 On the other hand, employers perceive precisely the reality-remote ideals and morals of many intellectual and social scientists as disturbing for the business processes.